 - Motherly Side Plait: Played with in the pilot oneshot, with Yuki's mother.
 She sports the typical haircut despite being quite neglectful of her daughter − she asks her to stay holed up in her room whenever she brings a man home, fearing that potential partners would be scared off if they learned she has a child.
 But when Yuki and her have a talk, it turns out that she genuinely cares about her daughter and apologizes for hurting her feelings, thus playing the trope more straight.

-- Never Live It Down: In-Universe, Ryuugo, a fellow actor on the Death Island set, keeps calling Kei "vomit girl" after the Vomit Discretion Shot incident, even way after everyone has gotten over it.
+- Once Done, Never Forgotten: Ryuugo, a fellow actor on the Death Island set, keeps calling Kei "vomit girl" after the Vomit Discretion Shot incident, even way after everyone has gotten over it.

 - Random Power Ranking: After Kei gets the instructions to improve her expression during the Stage Play Arc, Sumiji presents her (and the readers) an understandable guide between emotion and expression.
 According to him,